atomisthq/docs/docs/user-guide/rug/conventions.md

 reviewers (coming soon) and [tests](tests.md).
-In addition, the Rug runtime exposes these concepts to JavaScript (with first class support for [TypeScript][ts]) for those classes of problems for which the DLS is too constraining.
+In addition, the Rug runtime exposes these concepts to JavaScript (with first class support for [TypeScript][ts]) for those classes of problems for which the DSL is too constraining.

 [dsl]: https://en.wikipedia.org/wiki/Domain-specific_language
 [ts]: https://www.typescriptlang.org/